Truck Drivers (NOC 7511) may also be called:

 As a long haul truck driver you should be comfortable leaving home for long periods of time and travelling alone.
 You often drive throughout the night when traffic is low, for shifts up to 14 hours.
 Long-haul Driver must be familiar with customs and border crossing requirements and procedures.

 What Are The Wages And Benefits?

-In British Columbia, the average annual salary ranges from $44,000 to $53,000.
-Your wage depends on the distance you drive, the type of vehicle you operate and the where you work.
+In British Columbia, the median annual salary is $52,140.
+Your wage depends on the distance you drive, the type of vehicle you operate and where you work.